3Squared/Smoulder/README.md

 Martin can give me an ActiveMQ with some real train data on it coming down from TD.NET.
 It's his test connection, so this would be a good use for it until the project kicks off.
 The throughput will be much higher than the StockMarket Analysis so it should make for a good progression.
 This is not intended to be a prototype, first version nor to see the light of day.
 It is intended to be a test bed for Smoulder using high-volume, relevant, real-world data.

 Do I want 1 Smoulder for each data type?
 That would be preferable methinks.
 Wonder if I can reuse the loader if I write it generic.
 Good thing the startup() is configurable...

-#####Loader
-- Consume ActiveMQ message queue
-- Test if bundling concurrent data up into packages to reduce queue load works, or if just to pass the data through as fast as possible.
-	- If bundling is on, what bundling strategy should I use?
-I'm nervous about flat rate, but variable rates are also pretty scary.
-I guess it should scale with queue.Count(), but be capped at the performance limit.
-I bet there's some maths to say have a flat minimum rate at Count = 1, and have the rate
-#####Processor
-- Bundling for bulk database writes is almost certainly going to be fastest way of doing this.
-SQLBulkTransfer library?
-Maybe pass it off to an async writer module if this is a bottleneck.
-Would mean bottleneck would still be at writespeed, but the Processor wouldn't need to wait to line the next write operation up, and would give good scalability to a multi-core system.
-#####Distributor
-- Test if it's possible to curate a small cached table at speed.
-Don't worry about writing to database for archiving purposes, Processor has that down.

 ## Setup
 ### Data Objects